CBICA/BrainMaGe/README.md

                   -- data.py            (The dataloader for the particular problem) -- losses.py          (Some of the loss functions collected over the years) -- optimizers.py      (Fetching optimizers)
+                  -- preprocess_data.py (Some helper functions for preocessing) -- preprocess.py      (Preprocessing the data files)
          -- train.py                    (The function for training)
          -- train_params.cfg            (Config file for training)
 ```